withzombies/pagai/README.md

 - GMP and MPFR.
 On Debian systems, install packages `libmpfr-dev` and `libgmp3-dev`
 - Boost.
 On Debian systems, install package `libboost-all-dev`
 - CMake, for the compilation.
 On Debian systems, install package `cmake` (you may want to install `cmake-gui` too for a graphical configuration tool)
 - Yices, Z3, CUDD, LLVM, Apron and the PPL (can be automatically installed for you).
-See the file `cmake/external_projects_config.cmake` to see the exact versions required for each configuration.
+See the file `CMakeLists.txt` to see the exact versions supported for each configuration.
   The easiest way is probably to go for a local install of all dependencies for the configuration you want.

-To compile PAGAI, run the following commands:

-    mkdir build
+### Default Build

+We provide a script called `default_build.sh` which creates a build directory that, after some compilation time, contains the PAGAI executable with a default set of options.
+If you want to change one of those options, use a custom build.

+To clean up the build directory built with `default_build.sh`, run `default_clean.sh`.

+### Custom Build

+1. Create and initialize a build directory

+    ```
-    cd build
+    mkdir build && cd build
-    cmake [OPTIONS] ..  # The list of options is documented below make -j4            # Adjust "-j4" depending on the number
-                        # of parallel tasks you want to run

-The `cmake` command will very likely output an error saying that some dependency could not be found on your system.
-Indeed, we require specific versions of libraries that are generally not available using package managers.
-You can ask for an automatic download/install of those dependencies using the following command (after having run `cmake` once):
+    cmake <Path to CMakeLists.txt> # e.g. "cmake .."
+    ```

+    CMake will ask you to choose a configuration (it is the only mandatory option).
+    If you don't know which one to use, go for the one with the most recent version of LLVM.
+    Also, specify now the other build options you want (see below).
+For example:

+    ```
+    cmake -DCONFIG=llvm3.6 [OTHER_OPTIONS] ..
+    ```

+2. Local install of dependencies

+    Most dependencies can be installed locally, which we recommend so that the supported versions are used.
+To install PAGAI's dependencies locally (the destination is the `external/install` directory in PAGAI's root dir) run this command from the build directory:

+    ```
+    make -j4 dep_install
+    ```

-    make -j4 dep_install    # This can take some time (some dozens of minutes)
+    This can take some time (dozens of minutes to hours) especially the installation of LLVM.

+3. Refresh cmake

-When this is done, you can finally build PAGAI:
+    When this is done, refresh one last time the cmake configuration:

+    ```
-    cmake ..            # The configuration is kept in cache files, so
+    cmake ..
-                        # you don't have to specify all the arguments again
-    make -j4
+    ```

+    There is no need to specify the options to cmake again, since they are recorded from the first time you run the cmake command.

+4. Build PAGAI executable

+    Finally, you can build the PAGAI executable using `make`.

     After this, you won't have to run `cmake` again, even if you modify PAGAI's source files.
-Just run `make` again.
+    Just run `make`.
 The only reason you would want to run `cmake` again would be if you want to change one of the options you gave to cmake.

+### CMake Options

+The CMake script can take various options in the form `-DOPTION_NAME=VALUE`.

+The list of available options is visible in the top of the main `CMakeLists.txt` file, as well as their action on the build system and their default values.

 ### Compiler Choice

 CMake chooses the compiler based on `CC` and `CXX` environment variables.
-If you want to force the use of a specific compiler (and that your `CC` or `CXX` variables are not set) use something like:
+If you want to force the use of a specific compiler, other than the default one, use something like:

+    export CC=clang
+    export CXX=clang++
-    CC=clang CXX=clang++ cmake [OPTIONS] ..
+    cmake [OPTIONS] ..

 On MacOS, please compile with clang and not g++: there are strange template instantiations errors with g++, leading to duplicate symbols when linking.

-### CMake Options

-The CMake script can take various options in the form `-DOPTION_NAME=VALUE`.
-The list of available options is:

-- `CONFIG`=`CONFIG_NAME`    Use a specific set of versions for dependencies.
-                            Each configuration corresponds to a specific set of versions that are known to be supported by PAGAI.
-The list of configurations can either be seen by looking at the main `CMakeLists.txt`, or by typing `cmake ..` without anything else (from an empty sub-directory).
-- `ENABLE_PPL`=`ON/OFF`     Compile and link APRON with [Parma Polyhedra Library](http://bugseng.com/products/ppl/).
-                            Defaults to `OFF` (i.e. uses NewPolka).
-- `ENABLE_OPT_OCT`=`ON/OFF` Compile and link APRON with [OptOptagons](https://github.com/eth-srl/OptOctagon)
-                            from ETHZ.
-Defaults to `OFF`.

 ## Usage